 We all start out on our journey with the one thing in common: a fascination with the horse.
 For centuries, people have been smitten by the beauty and power of horses and wanted to be with them and learn more about them.

-Whether we start out our horsemanship journey super enthusiastically or whether we are reluctant about it.
-Most of us all start out the same way: we learn the basics of how to be safe around a horse, how to groom a horse, tack a horse, and then finally we begin to learn how to ride.
+Whether we start out on our horsemanship journey super enthusiastically or whether we are reluctant about it, most of us all start out the same way: we learn the basics of how to be safe around a horse, how to groom a horse, tack a horse, and then finally we begin to learn how to ride.

 Riding, as many find out quickly, is a lot harder and less glamorous than it looks from the outside looking in.
 Once a lot of people realize this, their horsemanship journey comes to an end.
 They tried it . . . too hard, too dirty, time to move on to something else.

-In my opinion, those that are left after that initial time with horses once they realize how challenging (physically and emotionally) it can be to work with these animals, are the people that begin a true journey of horsemanship.
-These people begin to rise above the group as the great horse people, rather than just a competent one.
+In my opinion, those that are left after that initial time with horses, once they realize how challenging (physically and emotionally) it can be to work with these animals, are the people that begin a true journey of horsemanship.
+These people begin to rise above the group as the great horse people, rather than just the competent ones.

 They develop a sixth sense for horses.
 They learn what is typical and what is not typical behavior.
 They learn the challenging skill of how to be an assertive leader over an animal that is much larger than you.
 They learn to control the horse without causing him fear.
 To communicate with them through body language on the ground.
 Then to use pressure and release to teach them to speak our language under saddle.

-There are many good riders who are poor horseman and horsewomen.
+There are many good riders who are poor horsemen and horsewomen.
 Riding is practically the smallest piece of the equation.
-To succeed with horses and be a good horseman or horsewoman, is to be a true student of the horse—always open to learning new horsemanship skills.
+To succeed with horses and be a good horseman or horsewoman is to be a true student of the horse—always open to learning new horsemanship skills.

 If you are one of these types of people we are cut from the same cloth, I hope you enjoy and learn as much on your horsemanship journey as I am.
 If you aren't one of these people, that's okay too, though hard for us horse-obsessed to relate with.